METHANE: THE FACTS

 The Critical Five-Year Window

-• To meet global methane targets, deep reductions must begin now – especially in the oil and gas sector, which can cut emissions by 75% by 2030.
+• To meet global methane targets, deep reductions need to happen now – especially in the fossil fuel sector, which can cut emissions by 75% by 2030.

 • The next five years will determine whether pledges translate into progress.